-You're wondering: "Why does my MacBook Pro keep restarting?"
+You're wondering: "Why does my Mac / MacBook Pro keep restarting?"
 The answer is that when you install new software solutions on your MacBook Pro, it can lead to "kernel panic" (or KP) which leads to unexpected restarts.
-A kernel panic is really not as scary as it sounds.
+A kernel panic is not as scary as it sounds.
 When your computer's OS encounters an internal fatal error on bootup, and it can't safely recover or continue, it will display an error message informing you that it needs to reboot.

 When your MacBook keeps restarting, this is what happens:

-Kernel panic can be caused by hardware conflicts.
+The kernel panic can be caused by hardware conflicts.
 So, if you've recently installed new RAM, a hard drive, a printer, or other devices, the addition(s) may be contributing to the problem

-1. Turn off your MacBook Pro.
+1. Turn off your MacBook.

 2. Disconnect all devices including printers (excluding the display, mouse, and keyboard).